larpchronicles/rules/06_martial-skills.md

 >The character may use a long one hand weapon between 36” long and less than 48” long in melee combat.
 Long one hand weapons include long sword, rapier, battleaxe, warhammer, warmace, spear, and club.
 This skill allows the use of the weapon in either hand, but not the ability to wield a long weapon in both hands at once.

-#### Two Hand Weapon
+#### Two-Handed Weapon

->The character may use a two hand weapon between 48” long and 72” long in melee combat.
-Two hand weapons include two hand swords, polearms, staves, and two hand clubs.
-Two hand weapons require both hands to be on the weapon in order to attack or block in melee combat.
+>The character may use a two-handed weapon between 48” long and 72” long in melee combat.
+Two-Handed weapons include two-handed swords, polearms, staves, and two-handed clubs.
+Two-handed weapons require both hands to be on the weapon in order to attack or block in melee combat.
 If the character blocks an attack with only one hand, the character will take the damage as if they had not blocked the attack at all.

 #### Ranged Weapon